japhir/visualise-orbitN/README.md

 free on https://github.com/rezeebe/orbitN under the GPL-3 license.

 [Blender](https://www.blender.org/) is a free (libre) 3D software that's used in movies and games.
-Here we use Blender's python API to visualize orbitN output in 3D.
+Here we use Blender's python API to visualise orbitN output in 3D.

 <!-- TODO: insert gif of orbital elements here -->